dbernhard-0x7CD/simple-reaction-daemon/README.md

 <br />

 ## Actions
-**Note**: The `delay` configuration denotes the amount of time passed (in seconds) since the last successful ping (`period + num_pings * timeout`) until this action is performed. `num_pings` is how many pings are sent in sequential order (only one has to succeed) and worst case takes `num_pings * timeout` time.
+**Note**: The `delay` configuration denotes the amount of time passed (in seconds) since the last successful ping (at least `period + num_pings * timeout` seconds) until this action is performed. `num_pings` is how many pings are sent in sequential order (only one has to succeed) and worst case takes `num_pings * timeout` time.
 This makes sense if you have a high period but you don't want to have a host labeled as 'down' if a ping gets lost.

 ### Action **reboot**:

+* Reboots the current machine.
 ```
 {
     action = "reboot";